justinethier/cyclone/docs/Garbage-Collector.md

 # Introduction

 The goal of this paper is to provide a high-level overview of Cyclone's garbage collector.
-The explanation is still fairly technical; it might be helpful to have some background in programming.
-There are also a couple of introductory articles included in the further reading at the end of this paper.
+The explanation is still fairly technical, but for more details this paper includes links to the implementation code and white papers that were used as references.
+Also, there are a few introductory articles on garbage collection in the further reading section at the end of this paper that are worthwhile to read in their own right.

-Anyway, with that out of the way - the collector has the following requirements:
+Anyway, with that out of the way, the collector has the following requirements:

 - Efficiently free allocated memory.
 - Allow the language implementation to support tail calls and continuations.